ODS - ozone-depleting substances

 The list of substances can be found in:

-– Annex I – substances that deplete the ozone layer
+– Annex I – ozone-depleting substances

 – Annex II – ozone-depleting substances not controlled under the Montreal Protocol